Tapir79/ReagentTest/README.md

 index.html

-we need to tell where the goog a.k.a google closure compiler is (in project.clj the output-dir) the namespace wher  we wnt to run the app
+we need to tell where the goog a.k.a google closure compiler is (in project.clj the output-dir) the namespace where  we want to run the app

 *****
 1.7 release